 As fun as running or biking around the Eiffel Tower might be, just imagine how much more exciting things it would be with zombies added to the mix.
 For example, instead of kicking your knees higher to simulate climbing a hill, you could increase your speed and inclination to sprint towards safety.

 Everybody Wins With Apple TV Fitness

-We obviously think this zombie simulator would be amazing, but for those of you who prefer a more traditional fitness experience, the new Apple TV already offers some tamer solutions.
+We think this zombie simulator would be unique, but for those of you who prefer a more traditional fitness experience, the new Apple TV already offers some tamer solutions.
 Zova, a popular calisthenics app, added Apple TV support for their latest update.
 Streaks Workout provides a minimalist exercise regiment for your home gym.
 And as more fitness companies and startups begin to see the potential of the fourth-generation Apple TV, you can bet that exercise apps and games will invade our living rooms faster than a horde of zombies.
 We can’t wait!